TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9341/README.md

 sudo cp waveshare-dtoverlays/waveshare32b.dtb /boot/overlays/waveshare32b.dtbo
 ```

 After this use the Zaryob github [**Zaryob LCD-show**](https://github.com/Zaryob/LCD-show), edit his local copy of LCD35C-show and comment out the sudo reboot at the end.
 Then proceed as shown below, but before the sudo reboot, edit /boot/config.txt and replace the line dtoverlay=waveshare35c:rotate=90 with the line dtoverlay=waveshare32b:rotate=270 (i.e add the driver overlay for ili9341 from swkim01).
-Some of the configuration files and the driver files are in the folder kernel545.
-Although config.txt has lines that should output to the main monitor via hdmi the resolution at 320x240 is too low for the large screen.
-There is also a video ili9341kernel545.mp4 of the boot process with kernel 5.45 [**Video2**](https://github.com/TobiasVanDyk/RaspberryPi-GPIO-Displays/blob/master/ili9341kernel545.mp4)
 ```
 git clone https://github.com/Zaryob/LCD-show.git
 cd LCD-show/